raoulg/MADS-MachineLearning-course/notebooks/4_tuning_networks/05_hypertuning_exercise.md

 ## Implementing
-Set up your own repository, if you havent done that yet.
 In hypertune.py, I have set up an example for hypertuning.
 Implement your own hypertuner for another model / dataset from scratch.